hitesh399/ics/README.md

 5. rename .env.example file to .env and update the mysql credentials
 6. run `adonis serve --dev`

-## command to import the data into database from https://news.ycombinator.com/ `adonis crawl`
+## command to import the data into database from https://news.ycombinator.com/ `adonis crawl` (Run this command at server directory)

 # How to setup Client for Web Application